deni-hi/tidy_data/project_Codebook.md

 ## Description of the variables in the avgSummary.txt file
 - Dimensions
-of the dataset: 180 x 8
+of the dataset: 180 x 48
-- Summary of the data:
+- Summary of the data: mean and standard deviation values by subject and activity.
 - Variables present in
-the dataset: activity, subject, avg_meanX, avg_meanY, avg_meanZ,
+the dataset: activity, subject,
-avg_stdX, avg_stdY, avg_stdZ

-### activity

-Contains the activity performed by the subjects.
+activity - activity performed by the subjects as a string.

-Class: character
 Unique values of the variable: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-### subject

-Contains the index of the volunteer.

-Class: numeric Unique values of the variable: 1 to 30.

-### avg_meanX, avg_meanY, avg_meanZ

-Contains the average of the mean value for each axis (X, Y and Z).
+subject - Contains the index of the volunteer as a numeric value from 1 to 30.

-Class: numeric

-### avg_stdX, avg_stdY, avg_stdZ

-Contains the average of the standard deviation for each axis (X, Y and Z).

-Class: numeric
+The next variables are available in two sets:
+- mean - mean value
+- std -  standard deviation

+The following are signals, where '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions

+- tBodyAcc -XYZ - time for body acceleration signals
+- tGravityAcc -XYZ - time for gravity acceleration signal
+- tBodyAccJerk - time for body linear acceleration signal
+- tBodyGyro -XYZ - time for body angular velocity signal
+- tBodyGyroJerk -XYZ - time for body angular velocity Jerk signal
+- tBodyAccMag - time for body acceleration magnitude
+- tGravityAccMag - time for gravity acceleration magnitude
+- tBodyAccJerkMag - time for body acceleration Jerk signal magnitude
+- tBodyGyroMag - time for body gyroscope magnitute
+- tBodyGyroJerkMag-mean - time for body gyroscopic jerk magnitude
+- fBodyAcc -XYZ - frequency for body acceleration
+- fBodyAccJerk -XYZ - frequency for body acceleration Jerk signal
+- fBodyGyro -XYZ -  frequency for body gyroscopic acceleration
+- fBodyAccMag - frequency for body acceleration magnitude
+- fBodyBodyAccJerkMag - frequency for body acceleraction Jerk signal magnitude
+- fBodyBodyGyroMag - frequency for body gyroscopic magnitude
+- fBodyBodyGyroJerkMag - frequency for body gyroscopic Jerk signal magnitude